Reportr/dashboard/README.md

 #### Define models

-Events models define information about how to present and display an event
+Events models define information about how to display an event in the dashboard.

 ```
 <host>/api/<token>/model/set